One of the most common questions asked by Rails developers new to testing is: how do I make testing a habitual part of my development work?

 Sometimes, when I’m tempted not to write a test for a feature, I imagine another developer stumbling across my work in the future and seeing that there are no tests.
 I imagine myself sheepishly admitting to that developer that I didn’t bother to write tests for that feature.
 Why didn’t I write tests?
 No good reason.

 As the arrogant person that I am, this imaginary interaction brings me pain.
-I really don’t like the idea that somebody else would like at my work and make a (legitimate) negative judgment.
+I really don’t like the idea that somebody else would look at my work and make a (legitimate) negative judgment.

 I also want my work to be exemplary.
 If we hire a junior developer where I work, I want to be able to point to my code and say “This is how we do it.”
 I don’t know how I would explain that my test coverage is poor but I want theirs to be good.